 Identifying A Damaged Dental Implant

 Most of the time, a damaged dental implant will be obvious.
 It could be in the form of being loose, chipped, cracked, or fractured.
 However, a less common way to identify and potentially prevent a damaged implant is by noticing redness in the gums.
 This symptom can happen for many reasons and could lead to an infection and, eventually, bone deterioration.
-Patients in the Embarcadero area of San Francisco sometimes make the mistake of thinking their gums don’t have any effect on the actual implant, but the reality is gum health is critical for healthy implants.
+Patients sometimes make the mistake of thinking their gums don’t have any effect on the actual implant, but the reality is gum health is critical for healthy implants.
 Dental implant restoration can often be prevented by identifying these signs early and contacting Dr. Skoulas.